Mastercard Subscription Rules Update: What Merchants Must Know

 Mastercard Subscription Rules Update What Merchants Must Know By Justt ai

-The tides in eCommerce have shifted in favor of the subscription economy, that’s expected to touch $1.5 trillion by 2025.
+The tides in eCommerce have shifted in favor of the subscription economy, that is expected to touch $1.5 trillion by 2025.
 However, some corrections are occurring industry-wide as the economic scenario is changing.
 While the impact on demand is one essential factor, the increase in subscription chargebacks is another notable area that requires merchants’ attention.
 In light of the rising incidence of chargebacks, Mastercard has intervened with some new rules for subscriptions and recurring payments.
 This article examines the new Mastercard subscription rules updates in 2022 that merchants must comply with.
 We also analyze the context behind the updates, exploring the factors leading to the rise in chargebacks for recurring payments.

 Mastercard subscription rules updates in 2022